-A possible optimization measure in case of (expected) high load due to high traffic - e.g. due to a TV appearance or a large advertising campaign - is to increase the CPU cores.
-After all, the server must be able to handle more load when there are many visitors and corresponding database queries (for example, displaying products according to different filters).
+One possible optimization measure in the case of (expected) high load due to a lot of traffic - e.g. due to a TV appearance or a large advertising campaign - is to increase the CPU cores.
+After all, with a lot of visitors and corresponding database queries (for example, displaying products according to different filters), the server needs to be able to handle more load.
 We like to use the example of a chip shop to explain the principle:

-Imagine the server of your WordPress site is a chip shop.
-Each employee in the chip shop represents a CPU core.
-If there's only one person behind the counter, only one request can be processed at a time.
-When you only have a few visitors , this isn't going to causes any issues.
+Imagine that the server of your WordPress website is a chip shop.
+Each employee of the chip shop represents one CPU core.
+If there is only one salesperson behind the counter, only one request can be processed at a time.
+If there are only a few visitors , this is not a problem at first.

-However, if the number of visitors becomes so high that the French fries seller is overwhelmed with the requests, more employees (i.e. more CPU cores) are required.
-The more employees there are in the French fries shop, the more orders can be processed at the same time.
-In other words: If there is too little CPU capacity and increased traffic, the system may be overloaded.
-You can see this in the BOX status.
+However, if the number of visitors becomes so high that the chip shop is overwhelmed with the requests, more employees (i.e. more CPU cores) are needed.
+The more thrones available in the chip shop, the more orders can be processed simultaneously.
+In other words, if there is too little CPU capacity and increased traffic, an overload can occur.
+You can see this in the Box status.

-In this context, it's important to understand that having more CPU cores doesn't automatically improve the page speed - after all, the individual cores work equally fast.
-Increasing the number of cores rather ensures that more requests can be processed simultaneously and your shop doesn't get overloaded.
+In this context, it is important to understand that more CPU cores do not automatically improve the loading time of your website - after all, the individual cores work equally fast.
+Rather, increasing the cores ensures that more requests can be processed simultaneously and that your shop is not overloaded.

 The x-axis (the horizontal axis) of the RAM graph shows the selected time period.
-The y-axis (the vertical axis) shows the RAM utilization value in GB.
-The markings for a 70% and 85% utilization are only reading aids.
-They do not indicate that your RAM was currently or in the past used at a certain level.
+The y-axis (the vertical axis) shows the RAM usage value in GB.
+The markings for a 70% and 85% usage are only reading aids.
+They do not indicate that your RAM is, or was in the past, exhausted.
 Otherwise, this graph works exactly like the one for CPU usage.

-My RAM usage is high - what is the reason and what can I do?
+My RAM usage is high - why and what can I do about it?

-The fact that the graph of your RAM usage shows a high value can have several reasons.
-In general, a high usage of your RAM is not an indication that yours site is not available or that it is not working properly.
+There are several reasons why your RAM usage would show a high value.
+In general, a high RAM usage doesn't indicate that your site is unavailable or that it's not working properly.
 It just means that your RAM has to work extra hard at certain times.
-Reasons for this can Themes bePlugins , for example, that you need a lot of memory to work.
+Reasons for this can be, for example, plugins or themes that require a lot of RAM to work.

 What is an overload?

-Isolated consumption peaks do not mean that yours site is overloaded.
-One can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
-For example, an overload can be caused by parallel working in the WordPress Admin Dashboard - especially when working with page building is worked - or in the case of larger imports.
+Sporadic consumption peaks do not mean that your website is overloaded.
+You can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
+An overload can be caused, for example, by parallel work in the WordPress admin Dashboard - especially when working with page builders - or by larger imports.

 What is high utilization?

 If the RAM usage is in the range of high or very high for a longer period of time, this is called high RAM usage.
-Also a high RAM usage is not necessarily a reason for concern, but only indicates that many processes have to be processed on yourssite .
-This can happen, for example, if you are working with Plugins or Themes on processes that require a lot of PHP memory.
+Again, a high RAM usage isn't necessarily a cause for concern.
+It's only indicates that many processes have to be processed on your site.
+This can happen, for example, when you're working with plugins or themes that require a lot of PHP memory.

 WordPress cron jobs

-In your BOX status all cronjobs of yours BOX are also displayed.
-So you can check directly if problems with yours site might be related to the cronjobs.
-The list does not only show you all running cron jobs, you can also quit individual cron jobs directly.
+All cronjobs of your Box are also displayed in your Box status.
+This allows you to check directly whether problems with your website are possibly related to the cronjobs.
+The list not only shows you all running cronjobs, you can also stop individual cronjobs directly.

-If you are unsure what cronjobs are, how they work or how to find out if cronjobs cause problems on yourssite , read our Background article on the topic of cron jobs by and ask a web design professional for help.
+If you're unsure what cronjobs are, how they work, or how to find out if cronjobs are causing problems on your site , it's best to read our background article on cronjobs and ask a web design professional for help.

-The change log is a new feature that you can only view in your BOX status.
-It shows you at which time which user BOX performed which action on the user.
+The change log is a new feature that you can only view in your Box status.
+It shows you at which point in time which user has carried out which action on Box.

-Important: These logs only show changes at the server level or in the RAIDBOXES dashboard, not changes made in WordPress.
+Important: These logs only show changes at server level or in Raidboxes Dashboard , not changes made in WordPress.

-In the example above, we turned SSL on for a testBOX and turned it off again about five minutes later.
+In the example above, we switched SSL on for a testBox and switched it off again about five minutes later.

-If you make changes from the user RAIDBOXES in your BOX-Change Log, these changes were made by a RAIDBOXES Super Admin.
-Entries with the User SYSTEM are automatic changes to our system.
+If you find changes from the user Raidboxes in your change log, these changes were made by a Raidboxes Super Admin.
+Entries with the user SYSTEM are automatic changes made by our system.

-The BOX Status gives you direct access to the Access-, Error- and WP Debug Log of yoursite .
-Important: To use the WP Debug Log, you must first activate it.
+You can access the access, error and WP debug log of your sitedirectly via the Box status.
+Important: To be able to use the WP Debug Log, you must first activate it.

 We appreciate your input!

-If you have any questions or feedback about our website status or monitoring data, please feel free to leave us a comment.
-If you have specific questions about yoursBOX, please contact the colleagues in the support chat or under firstname.lastname@example.org.
+If you have any questions or feedback about our website status or monitoring data, please leave us a comment.
+For specific questions about your Box, it is best to contact our colleagues directly in the support chat or at firstname.lastname@example.org.